wdawson/okta.github.io/_source/_posts/2018-10-30-node-express-typescript.md

 ## Guitar Inventory Web Application

-Among guitar players, there's a joke everyone understands.
+Among guitar players, there's a joke everyone _should_ understand.

 > Q: "How many guitars do you _need_?"